communications-mining

 Let’s say as part of a taxonomy we have a label in the platform called ‘Request for information’, how would precision and recall relate to this:

 • Precision: For every 100 messages predicted as having the ‘Request for information’ label, it is the percentage of times that the ‘Request for information’ was correctly predicted out of the total times it was predicted.
-A 95% precision would mean that for every 100 messages, 95 would correctly be labelled as ‘Request for information’, and 5 would be wrongly labelled (i.e. they should not have been labelled with that label)
+A 95% precision would mean that for every 100 messages, 95 would correctly be annotated as ‘Request for information’, and 5 would be wrongly annotated (i.e. they should not have been annotated with that label)

 'Recall' across all labels is directly related to the coverage of your model.